duthied/Free-Friendika/doc/Move-Account.md

 Go to your new server, and open *http://newserver.com/uimport* (there is not a direct link to this page at the moment).

+Do NOT create a new account prior to importing your old settings - uimport should be used *instead* of register.

 Load your saved account file and click "Import".

 Friendica will recreate your account on the new server, with your contacts and groups.